Acupuncture for Regional Pain Syndrome

 OTHER MODALITIES OF ACUPUNCTURE:

-Moxibustion: it is one of the modalities of Chinese medicine.
-It improves the acupoints for realigning or adjusting stagnated qi that restore the normal flow of qi to the places where the illness or pain aroused from.
+Moxibustion is one of the modalities of Chinese medicine.
+It improves the acupoints for realigning or adjusting stagnated qi, which restores the normal flow of qi to the places where the illness or pain originated.

-Acupoint injection: it is another modality of acupuncture, and it is a technique in which some of the liquid medications get injected to the acupoint.
+Acupoint injection is another modality of acupuncture, and it is a technique in which some of the liquid medications get injected into the acupoint.
 It is not allowed in Arkansas.

-Cupping: it follows the pattern of the point choosing, used for the regular acupuncture treatment.
-During the therapy of cupping, the expert makes a vacuum through fire in a cup and applies the bowl into a specific point in the body, which draws some of the subcutaneous tissue and skin in the container.
-The cupping heats qi and enhances the flow of blood and qi in the meridians, hence, dispelling dampness and coldness and reducing the pains and swellings.
-The cupping increases the local circulation in the blood, improves the tissue threshold to the pain, removes the spasm, relaxed the tightness of the muscle and soothes the edema and pain.
-It is also used for making the immune system strong.
+Cupping follows the pattern of point choice and is used for regular acupuncture treatment.
+During the cupping therapy, the expert makes a vacuum through fire in a cup and applies the bowl to a specific point in the body, which draws some of the subcutaneous tissue and skin into the container.
+The cupping heats qi and enhances blood flow and qi in the meridians, dispelling dampness and coldness and reducing pain and swelling.
+The cupping increases the local circulation in the blood, improves the tissue threshold to the pain, removes the spasm, relaxes the tightness of the muscle, and soothes the edema and pain.
+It is also used to make the immune system strong.

-Tui Na: it is the other modality, also renowned as a Chinese therapeutic massage and it is famous in the United States as the best healing addition.
+Tui Na is the other modality, renowned as a Chinese therapeutic massage and famous in the United States as the best healing addition.
 Tui Na uses the theory of Chinese medication as its primary principle.
-It has a diversity of multiple systems that focuses on some aspects of the laws for example gliding, rolling, percussion, kneading, pulling, friction, rocking, rotation, shaking and vibration by utilizing thumb, fingers, palm, knuckles, and elbow.
-It relaxed the tightened ligaments and tendons, eradicates coldness and warms meridians, opens up the channels and meridians, improves the circulation of blood, attenuated the pain, eradicates the edema, harmonized the stomach and strengthens the spleen.
+It has a diversity of multiple systems that focus on some aspects of the laws, for example, gliding, rolling, percussion, kneading, pulling, friction, rocking, rotation, shaking, and vibration by utilizing the thumb, fingers, palm, knuckles, and elbow.
+It relaxes the tightened ligaments and tendons, eradicates coldness and warms meridians, opens up the channels and meridians, improves blood circulation, attenuates the pain, eradicates the edema, harmonizes the stomach, and strengthens the spleen.

-In the practice of Chinese medicine, the first two critical steps are making the right diagnosis and selecting the correct herbal formula acupoints.
-The second essential thing during the treatment period is setting the acupoints, and maintaining the herbal formula, for instance, adding of the additional herbs to the original method of herbs, by the response of the patient to treatment.
-The third step is the combination of multiple modalities of acupuncture according to the diagnosis and situation of the patient.
-Different patterns when combined give a positive effect.
+The first two critical steps in Chinese medicine are making the right diagnosis and selecting the correct herbal formula.
+The second essential thing during the treatment period is setting the acupoints and maintaining the herbal formula; for instance, adding herbs to the original method of herbs will affect the patient’s response to treatment.
+The third step is combining multiple modalities of acupuncture according to the diagnosis and situation of the patient.
+Different patterns, when combined, have a positive effect.

 Medical Doctor Victor Tsan leads the team of professionals at the Philadelphia Acupuncture Clinic.
-This team helped many people suffering from Regional Pain Syndrome using a combination of acupuncture and Homeopathic Medicine.
-So far this treatment is the most effective comparing to traditional use of painkillers and physical therapy.
+This team helped many people suffering from regional pain syndrome by combining acupuncture and Homeopathic Medicine.
+So far, this treatment is the most effective compared to the traditional use of painkillers and physical therapy.
 Book your appointment with Dr. Tsan to discuss your treatment plan and the best options.
+Contact us at (267) 403-3085 for more information.